drewww/breach/docs/plan.md

    - how do we think about vision ranges? that was not historically a thing.
 I could do it with mouseover. or "hold alt to see ranges"

 TO BUILD:
-   - predictable enemies. patrol in a rectangle?
+   - (next) predictable enemies. patrol in a rectangle?
+      - 180 on collision predicted
+      - 90 CW/CCW on collision predicted
+      - move every-other-turn inch-worm guy?
+      - faster guy?
+   - TO THINK ABOUT: A laser "trip" wire -- emitted from one side.
+How is that different from the runner model or the intent shoot
+      - we may want to just skip the "shoot at nothing" laser animation
    - an enemy that just shoots a grenade every other turn.
    - (ish) health viz + prediction
       - need to try out the desaturated health bar style, instead of animation